 As in previous years, there were a number of exceptional candidates; however, Halle impressed the committee with her overall presentation, outgoing personality and her drive to succeed in a male dominated industry.
 Commenting on her selection as this year’s recipient, Halle said “I am beyond grateful and appreciative to have been selected as the Island Heritage Educational Grant recipient; this incredible opportunity will allow me to carry out my studies at the University of Manchester.
 I am excited to make Island Heritage and the Cayman Islands proud."

-Established 4 years ago in celebration of Island Heritage’s 20th anniversary, the Educational Grant offers a Caymanian student a US$5,000 award to help fund college or university studies.
-Criteria for selection include academic excellence, demonstrated leadership experience, and community engagement and service.
-The recipient is selected by a committee of Island Heritage staff.
+Established five years ago, the educational grant was increased to US $10,000 in celebration of Island Heritage’s 25th Anniversary.
+The criteria for selection includes academic excellence, demonstrated leadership experience, and community engagement and service.
+The receipient is selected by a committee of Island Heritage staff members.

 The Government has sought feedback on the Digital Identity bill which is to be debated in parliament.
 Do you support the introduction of this Bill?